tdesero/fast-blocks/readme.txt

 = Does it work with SEO Plugins? =

+Yoast SEO is supported.
 To avoid problems with dynamic blocks and SEO analyzing Plugins, most fields are stored inside the block content the traditional way additionally.
 But this doesn't mean it is 100% reliable.

 == Changelog ==

+= 0.9.5 =
+* Release
+- add color field input
+- yoast content analysis

 = 0.9.4 =
 * Release